sowrensen/LordCommander/readme.md

 ./lc proj view
 ```

-The active project will be colored in green.
+The active project will be check marked.

 #### Add new project